 You see a house online.
-Or a “For Sale” sign.
-Maybe even just stumble across an open house.
+Or a “For Sale” sign or newspaper ad.
+Maybe even just stumble upon an open house.
 You’re not all that serious about buying a house.
 Or, maybe you’re just starting to think about it, or have been looking for ahwile.

-Whatever the reason, you call the listing agent — the agent whose name is on the sign out front, or in the online ad.
+Whatever the reason, you call the listing agent — the agent whose name is on the sign out front, or in the advertisement.
 Or, you just walk right into the open house, or the sales office at a new development.

 Next thing you know, you love the house.
 You’re making an offer.
 The offer is accepted.
 And then you regret it.
 Or problems come up.
 Or the process is miserable.
-Or you don’t feel like the (listing) agent you’re dealing with is looking out for your interests or giving you the best advice — and quite frankly, why would they?
+Or you don’t feel like the (listing) agent you’re dealing with is looking out for your interests or giving you the best advice.
+Quite frankly, why would they?
 Since before you ever met, that agent you’re now buying the house from works for the seller.

-As innocent as it seems, when you just want to go see a house, you are inadvertently making a bigger decision than you think — you are deciding who will represent your interests, advise you, and help you through the process.
+As innocent as it seems, when you just want to go see a house, you are inadvertently making a bigger decision than you think — you are deciding who will represent your interests, advise you, and guide you through the process.

 Why you need a Buyer’s Agent

 Buying a home is a significant financial investment and one of the most complex transactions you’ll undertake.
 You should not underestimate the value of having your own agent represent you throughout the entire transaction.
 When you work with a Buyer’s Agent, you have someone working exclusively for you.

 As your Buyer’s Agent, I’ll arrange private showings for any property you’re interested in, regardless of the listing agent or office.
 When you’re ready to make an offer, I’ll advise you on value, negotiate price, contract terms, inspections and repairs, coordinate title and escrow, and represent your interests from contract to close of escrow.